-The cities of Marina and Seaside have adopted plans which were considered in the development of the CSUMB Master Plan.
-Applicable planning documents relevant to the transportation and circulation around the campus include the General Plans and each city's Bicycle and Pedestrian Transportation Plans.
-The Bicycle and Pedestrian Transportation Plans have called for strengthened pedestrian and bicycle connections to the university campus.
-These plans are important for increasing the mobility and access of the campus by providing more attractive and safe routes to and from these communities.
+The cities of Marina and Seaside have adopted plans which were considered in the development of the CSUMB Master Plan Guidelines.
+Applicable planning documents relevant to the transportation and circulation around the Campus include the General Plans and each city's Bicycle and Pedestrian Transportation Plans.
+The Bicycle and Pedestrian Transportation Plans have called for strengthened pedestrian and bicycle connections to the Campus.
+These plans are important for increasing the mobility and access by providing more attractive and safe routes to and from these communities.